fineanmol/hacktoberfest/README.md

 git push origin branch-name
 ```

-- Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
+- Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo).
 - Wait for your PR review and merge approval!
 - **Star this repository** if you had fun!